vechain/mesh/.github/README.md

 # VeChain Mesh API Implementation

 > **⚠️ Work in Progress (WIP)**: This repository is currently under active development.
 The current implementation is based on the reference implementation from [vechain/rosetta](https://github.com/vechain/rosetta) but is being reviewed and refactored to improve efficiency, code organization, and maintainability.
+>
+> **📋 TODO List:**
+> - Implement mempool endpoints
+> - Refactor request/response endpoints to match rosetta-sdk-go/types
+> - Add GitHub Actions (build, lint, test)
+> - Add e2e tests like in vechain/rosetta
+> - Add unit tests for coverage
+> - Use mesh-cli to validate endpoints
+>
-Expect changes and improvements in upcoming releases.
+> Expect more changes and improvements in upcoming releases.

 A Coinbase Mesh API implementation for the VeChain blockchain, built in Go.